Planning Permission Palaver

 Common Sense!
 When he told them he felt it would be much safer when getting his young children in and out of the car and that he really wanted to get his vehicle off the busy main road, they told him they like vehicles parked on the road, because it acts as traffic calming.
 Never mind all the broken wing mirrors!
 And what about the broken kids?
 After a lengthy and considerable ordeal, involving three different appeals, significant cost, wasted time, grief and anguish, my friend eventually got his planning permission, when an adjudicator had to drive all the way down from Bristol, a distance of 150 miles plus, to ask why nobody at Dartford Council appeared to be applying any common sense!

 Which Is It?
-When I was trying to sort out our pavement-parking problems in Plantation Road, I was told by Linda Jackson of Bexley Council that, despite paying road tax, motorists actually have no right to park on the road and that council's prefer people to park off road.
+When I was trying to sort out our pavement-parking problems in Plantation Road, I was told by Bexley Council that, despite paying road tax, motorists actually have no right to park on the road and that council's prefer people to park off road.
 Well, it would be nice, wouldn't it!
 If only it were that easy!
-Mind you, when talking about cars being in the way of a fire engine, because we were also being told we were 'not allowed' to park on our exceptionally wide pavements, she also said the firemen would just tow them all out of the way!"
+Mind you, when talking about cars being in the way of a fire engine, because we were also being told we were 'not allowed' to park on our exceptionally wide pavements, the same lady also said the firemen would just tow them all out of the way!"
 Yes, of course they would, while the house is burning down!
 Why didn't I think of that?

-Our Plot And Proposed Site Of Garage
+Our Plot And Proposed Site Of Our Garage

 Our Plot - Before And After?